Artist Registry

 These paintings were installed on the exterior of an industrial building in the arts district of downtown LA.
 The paintings are all roughly 4' x 5', and were made over the course of a 30 period.
 These works were important enough to me that I left them streched on the stercher bars, moved them from Long Island, to Philadephia, to the meatpacking district of NYC, and then to Brooklyn and finally Los Angeles.
 They were well travelled, cared for and apparently precious to me, being examples of periods of my artistic development that I was unable or unwilling to sell or part with.

 On the first of the series the statement "the art i never made is the best" was stenciled on a lightly textured, somewhat reflective ground that was built up over many iterations of the work.
 The statement was meant, along with the placement of the pieces, as an invitation to collaborate/destroy the offered painting.
 Street artists subsequently added their mark to the painting.
 The city of LA anti-graffiti team also contributed by painting out the pieces entirely.
 And then the work continued until I "captured" the painting and brought it inside to hang in the common areas of the arts district building.
-In this way I trapped a new painting, sacrified my precious art to find new ways of seeing.
+I became an art trapper: I set the trap and capture the art when it happens.
+The old paintings were sacrified to find new ways of seeing.
+The old ideas were covered with new ones.
+You can stil see the layers of old work underneath.

-The works violently destroy the preciousness of my former aesthetics.
+The works destroy the preciousness of my former aesthetics.